Episode 66 – No B.S. Tips For Weight Loss

 Add more physical activity into your life

-You don’t have to make huge changes to lose weight.
+You don’t have to make huge changes to your life using these tips for weight loss.
 Simply eat more fruits and vegetables, cut out the soft drinks and energy dense juices, monitor your portion sizes, choose healthy snacks, estimate your calorie intake, eat small, regular meals and add in more physical activity.
 You’ll not only achieve a fitter, healthier you but also build life long sustainable habits.